 The E42 open pit dewatering borefield was established external to the perimeter of the E42 Pit.
-A total of 6.46 ML was extracted from the open pit borefield, and a further 564ML from the open pit de-watering sumps (including ponds D4, D3, D8A and heavy rainfall) during the reporting period.
+A total of 11.0 ML was extracted from the open pit borefield, and a further 955.0 ML from the open pit de-watering sumps from rock wall seepage and rainfall during the reporting period.
 The water from the borefield was mainly used for ore treatment within the processing plant via Pond D6, dust control on E42 Pit and TSF haul roads and for soil conditioning to achieve optimal compaction rates during TSF lift construction works.
+During the 2013 reporting period the NoW advertised CGM's replacement vertical de-watering bores publically, and summarily issued a Water Title Certificate for 366 Units in the Upper Lachlan Alluvial Zone 7 (includes the rested lake floor bores).